-Zwitterionic molecules possess cationic and anionic groups connected.
-This unique structure gives unique chemical and physical features that can be used to design advanced functional materials for biological, chemical, medical and energy applications.
+Zwitterionic materials possess cationic and anionic groups.
+This unique structure gives them special chemical and physical features that can be used to design advanced functional materials for biological, chemical, medical and energy applications.

 Binders for next-generation baterries

 Binders connect active materials in electrodes, ensuring the electrochemical and mechanical stability of batteries.
 Scientists are developing new active materials that can enhance the energy density of batteries by several orders.
 However, current binders such as PVDF are not compatible with these new active materials.
 We are investigating molecular-level mechanisms that control macroscopic performance of binders and designing new binders that enable the utilization of these high-energy-density active materials.

 Nanomaterials have been widely used for various medical and biological applications.
 Many applications rely on their interactions with biomolecules such as proteins, DNAs and sugars.
 A long-standing question is how nanomaterials and biomolecules interfere with each other and how this interference relate to the chemicophysical properties of nanomaterials, the features of biomolecules and their solvent environment.
 We are seeking pieces that can fill this knowledge gap using computational approaches.